Arfey/aiohttp_admin2/docs/usage_aiohttp_admin.rst

 To declare many-to-many relation in aiohttp admin you need to create the `ToManyRelation` from the `aiohttp_admin2.controllers.relations` module.
-Created object you need to add to `relations_to_many` list in apropriate controller.
+Created object you need to add to `relations_to_many` list in appropriate controller.

 *snippet from the demo*